Dependency-Track is a continuous SBOM analysis platform that allows organizations to identify and reduce risk in the software supply chain.

 -F "bom=@$(pwd)/alertmanager-0.27.0-3.3.x86_64.cdx.json"

-# {"token":"a421f422-8a76-4933-a7a3-0e3b541e3ed4"}
+{"token":"a421f422-8a76-4933-a7a3-0e3b541e3ed4"}

-NOTE: make sure you use the apiserver-host:port, and not the frontend values!
+Make sure you use the apiserver-host:port, and not the frontend values!

 At this point, the SBOM is loaded.
 You can check that the dependencies match through the Dependency-Track project page.

 At some point Dependency-Track may report false positives/negatives and you will want to flag them.
-For this demonstration we will enable all of the fuzzy CPE matchers to trigger some false positives, and then we will flag them accordingly.
+For this demonstration we will enable all the fuzzy CPE matchers to trigger some false positives, and then we will flag them accordingly.
 We will use the example shown in Set up a project.

-First, go to the Administration tab, then click on Analyzers > Internal and enable all of the toggle buttons below the General section.
-Then click on Update:
+and enable all the toggle buttons below the General section.

 After that, go to the Alertmanager project page, and upload the CycloneDX of this revision.
-Note how the CVE-2010-4756

-is not listed in the Application
+is not listed in the Application Collection page.

 Go back to Dependency-Track and refresh the vulnerabilities, you will see that the Inherited Risk Score increased a lot.